Arawasu/hammerbeam-slideshow/README.md

 # Hammerbeam Slideshow
+## NOTE ABOUT FORK
+This fork replaces the original lv_animimg-based art rotation with a battery-safe k_work_delayable system using the Zephyr workqueue.
+The original animation widget caused memory corruption or stopped working with long intervals (≥5 min), likely due to LVGL timer issues on e-paper displays.
+Additionally, the slideshow is now randomized (Fisher-Yates) with no repeats until a full cycle has been displayed.
+The delay is configurable slideshow delay via ART_ROTATE_INTERVAL (default = 10 minutes), which can be refactored to use the original var that allows you to set the interval (`CONFIG_CUSTOM_ANIMATION_SPEED`).
+I just prefer it this way 8).
+The "patch" lives in peripheral_status.c.

+## Original README from GPEYE
-This is a zmk module to implement a slideshow of 30 of Hammerbeam's 1 bit art on the peripheral (right) nice!view display.
+"This is a zmk module to implement a slideshow of 30 of Hammerbeam's 1 bit art on the peripheral (right) nice!view display.

 Hammerbeam, _the original artist of the iconic balloon and mountain art found in the default zmk firmware for the nice!view screen_, has more fantastic 1 bit art that you may not have seen.